Personal Loan Balance Transfer

 Here are some of the advantages of personal loan balance transfer -

 The biggest advantage of a personal loan balance transfer is that you could get a loan with a sufficient lower rate of interest which could translate into bigger savings.

 For example, currently (Oct 2021) the repo rate announced by RBI is 4%.
 This is 2% lower than the rates 2 years back.
 If you are stuck with higher rates, this might be the right opportunity and make use of lower interest rates for lowering your monthly EMIs.

 Ability to Avail a Top-up Loan Along with Balance Transfer

-Many lenders also allow the applicant to apply for a top-up loan along with a balance transfer.
-So, if you are in some sort of financial stress, you may use this opportunity to avail a top-up on your existing loan.
+Many lenders also allow the applicant to apply for a top-up loan along with a loan transfer.
 This is helpful as you wouldn’t have to go through the entire process of applying for a loan again.

 Get Better Terms and Conditions

 The terms and conditions associated with a loan vary between lenders.
-Often you get stuck with lenders just because you were approved a loan.
 A personal loan balance transfer might be your chance to opt for a lender for better service or better terms and conditions.

-While a personal loan balance transfer may help you reduce your existing EMI or get you better terms, you should always remember to pay EMI repayments after doing the balance transfer.
+While a personal loan balance transfer may help you reduce your existing EMI or get you better terms, you should always remember to pay EMI repayments on time after the transfer.

 However, if you wish to avail a new loan instead of opting for loan transfer, you can always opt for a personal loan from Money View.
 Not only are the loans disbursed within 24 hours of application approval, the application process is incredibly easy and the documentation requirements are minimal.